 Extension of the exhibition "Homosexuals and lesbians in Nazi Europe"

-Anthropometric photographs of John Walter, deported homosexual, Auschwitz camp.
+Anthropometric photographs of John Walter, gay deportee, Auschwitz camp.
 Poland, 08-1941 (c) Shoah Memorial – Coll.
 Auschwitz Museum

-In 2021, for the first time in France, a history museum traces chronologically and thematically the history of the persecution of homosexuals and lesbians under the Third Reich based on a rich selection of documents mostly never presented in France.
+In 2021, for the first time in France, a history museum chronologically and thematically retraces the history of the persecution of homosexuals and lesbians under the Third Reich by relying on a rich selection of documents mostly never presented in France.

-For a long time taboo, the destiny of pink triangles, if it has been, for thirty years, the subject of historical research at the forefront, remains still unknown.
+Long taboo, the fate of pink triangles, if it has been, for about thirty years, the subject of historical research in the foreground, is still unknown.
 Indeed, it was only thanks to the gay and lesbian liberation movement of the 1970s that the subject began to be debated, raising many questions that constitute memorial issues: what was the nature of the persecutions?
 How many people were affected?
 Were all homosexuals targeted?
 What was the fate of lesbians?
-What were the territories affected by the repression, notably in France?
-How to honor the memory of the victims?
+Which territories were affected by the repression, notably in France?
+How can we honor the memory of the victims?

 discover the exhibition site

-The Shoah Memorial offers you a series of conferences and meetings around the exhibition Homosexuals and lesbians in Nazi Europe.
+The Shoah Memorial offers a series of conferences and meetings around the exhibition Gay and Lesbians in Nazi Europe.

 You can now review the conferences related to the cycle:

-on the 3rd floor of the Paris Shoah Memorial
+on the 3rd floor of the Shoah Memorial in Paris

 Free entry